Perceptual Entry / Perceptual Exit

 Full citation

 Chen Ye.
-Perceptual Entry / Perceptual Exit: A Research Tool for Slowing Interpretation in Artistic Practice.
+Perceptual Entry / Perceptual Exit: A Working Research Tool for Slowing Interpretation in Artistic Practice.

 Available at: https://chenye.me/research-tool